Deutsch 日本語

 BandPeriod is the number of periods utilized in the Bollinger Band computation.
 While a lower time increases the band's sensitivity to price fluctuations, a bigger period smoothes the bands and may decrease trade signals.
 Modify this to account for the volatility of the market or the needs of the trading plan.

-LotSize is the amount of the asset for impact.
+LotSize is the trading volume of the asset.
 Establishes each trade's volume.
 Greater lot sizes boost prospective earnings but, they also modify this according to the size of your account and your level of risk tolerance.

 Slippage is the highest amount of slippage permitted when affecting the order of points.
 Assists in ensuring that orders are filled near the intended price, accounting for small price variations between order placements.
 Adjust based on the state of the market and the asset's liquidity.